 If your Internet connection becomes unavailable, you may configure the VPN device to connect via a secondary Internet Service Provider (ISP).
 When Internet connectivity is restored, secondary ISP connectivity will remain in place until your organization reverts back to your primary ISP.

 Financial institutions do not need to do anything to re-establish communications.
 Once host processing is restored, communication connections will be re-established, with all data security procedures remaining in effect.

 Financial institutions do not need to do anything to re-establish communications.
 Updates and instructions will be provided via recorded messages, e-mail, and website postings on Service Status.
-Note: Upon the restoration of normal operations, if financial institutions cannot complete transactions, they should contact the Customer Contact Center (CCC).
+Note: Upon the restoration of normal operations, if financial institutions cannot complete transactions, they should contact the Support Center.